Active Fire Detection

 EFFIS uses the active fire detection provided by the NASA FIRMS (Fire Information for Resource Management System).

 MODIS Active fires

-The MODIS sensor, on board of the TERRA and ACQUA satellites, identifies areas on the ground that distinctly hotter than their surroundings and flags them as active fires.
-The difference in temperature between the areas that are actively burning with respect to neighbor areas allows the identification and mapping of active fires.
+The MODIS sensor, on board the TERRA and ACQUA satellites, identifies areas on the ground that are distinctly hotter than their surroundings and flags them as active fires.
+The difference in temperature between the areas that are actively burning with respect to neighbouring areas allows active fires to be identified and mapped.
 The spatial resolution of the active fire detection pixel from MODIS is 1 km.

 Additional information on the MODIS active fire product is available at https://earthdata.nasa.gov/what-is-new-collection-6-modis-active-fire-data

 The VIIRS (Visible Infrared Imaging Radiomer Suite) on board the NASA/NOAA Suomi National Polar-orbiting Partnership (SNPP) uses similar algorithms to those used by MODIS to detect active fires.
 The VIIRS active fire products complements the MODIS active fire detection and provides an improved spatial resolution, as compared to MODIS.
 The spatial resolution of the active fire detection pixel for VIIRS is 375 m.
 Additionally, VIIRS is able to detect smaller fires and can help delinate perimeters of ongoing large fires.